barionleg/gitgAmesch/README.md

 AUTHOR
 ------

-*GigaMesh* is developed by Hubert Mara
+*GigaMesh* is developed by Hubert Mara.

+Robert Kühl is the senior developer.

 *psalm* is developed by Bastian Rieck (onfgvna@evrpx.eh; use `rot13` to descramble).
+The original code is available via [GitHub](https://github.com/Pseudomanifold/psalm).